Achieving greater fiscal stability: guidance for the New England states

 Given New England?s ample rainfall, green forests, and extensive wetlands, many of the region?s inhabitants might question the notion that it faces potentially severe water shortages.
 Yet, parts of the region already confront such shortages.
 These shortages are likely to spread, absent corrective action.
 This paper describes the characteristics of New England responsible for its looming water problems, identifies areas within the region most vulnerable to such problems, and analyzes alternative strategies for alleviating them.
 Small, shallow, porous aquifers are the region?s primary ...

-The impact of migration on earnings inequality in New England
+The Impact of Felony Larceny Thresholds on Crime in New England

 The challenge of energy policy in New England

 New England's energy problems were not quickly created, and they will not be quickly resolved.
 But they cannot be ignored, for they are too important to the region's future.
 Without the assurance of an energy system that can meet immediate demands along with long-term growth, the region puts its economic prosperity at risk.